Workwear Logo Placement Guide: Where Can Logos Be Added to Branded Workwear?

 Can logos be added to hi-vis clothing?

-Is printing or embroidery better for logo placement?
+Is printing or embroidery better?